QiuHeqian/mmdetection-ref/README.md

   year={2020}
 }
 or
 @article{qiu2022refcrowd,
-  title={RefCrowd: Grounding the Target in Crowd with Referring Expressions},
-  author={Qiu, Heqian and Li, Hongliang and Zhao, Taijing and Wang, Lanxiao and Wu, Qingbo and Meng, Fanman},
+  title={RefCrowd: Grounding the Target in Crowd with Referring Expressions}, author={Qiu, Heqian and Li, Hongliang and Zhao, Taijin and Wang, Lanxiao and Wu, Qingbo and Meng, Fanman}, journal={arXiv preprint arXiv:2206.08172}, year={2022}
-  booktitle={arXiv preprint arXiv: xxx},
-  year={2022}
 }
 ```